UMN-EDA/RTA-simulator/README.md

 Rapid thermal annealing (RTA) involves the application of high temperature for a short period to perform dopant activation, and is an important process step.
 It is critically important to ensure that annealing occurs uniformly across the entire die.
 This repository contains software to perform thermal analysis to determine the temperature profile of a die under RTA, considering radiation and conduction effects.
-The software solves builds and solves a second order partial differential equation to generate the on-die temperature profile.
+The software builds and solves a second-order partial differential equation to generate the on-die temperature profile.

 <img align = "right" width="35%" src="misc/lamp-and-die.png">
 <img align = "right" width="35%" src="misc/example-thermal-profile.png">